diskuv/dkml-install-api/contributors/doc/Design.rst

            Instead the only native executable should be ``ocamlrun`` (provided by ``dkml-component-ocamlrun.opam``).

+       .. important:: Target architectures

+           Creating universal applications for macOS or archive libraries for Android requires that more than one target architecture is available in the application.
+Staging files have a ``<target_arch>/`` subfolder that can be used to create universal applications.
+If the staging files are architecture agnostic then the files should go into a ``generic/`` subfolder.

 2. **Side-by-side copies** all the ``<share>/static-files/`` and ``<share>/staging-files/`` directories.
 It does the equivalent of